 You should not store food on the floor because it will be vulnerable to temperature fluctuations, flooding, and snowstorms.
 Your stockpile may also attract rodents, insects, and even snakes.
 It is wiser to place food on top of shelves to give some protection from these elements.

-I will talk about why you should not store food on the floor, how you should store it, and the different locations in your house where you should be keeping it.
+I will talk about why you should not store food on the floor, how you should store it, and the locations where you should be keeping it in your house.
 I will also discuss the consequences of not storing your food correctly.
 Let’s dive in!

 Downsides of Storing Food on the Floor

 It is not a good idea to store food on the floor as several factors may affect its quality.
-You might not be able to eat your food later on if you do not take the time to ensure that you correctly store it.
+You might be unable to eat your food later on if you do not take the time to ensure that you correctly store it.

 Here are a few reasons why you shouldn’t store food on the floor: